Designations Congruent with Things: Chapter 23

 Yes? he replies.

 Newt, who lacked a coeval peer group for his formative years, hasn’t had much experience with kids.
-Really, the only kid he’s ever known is Mako, and that went pretty okay, until she turned too cool for him circa age eighteen or so, but that’s generally a thing that kids do, turn too cool for people, and Mako’s not really prototypical in any respect, so yeah.
+Really, the only kid he’s ever known is Mako, and that went pretty okay, until she turned too cool for him circa age eighteen or so, but that’s generally a thing kids do: turn too cool for people, and Mako’s not really prototypical in any respect, so yeah.

-He adjusts his glasses, washes his hands, and positions his kit just off-center on the kitchen table before unwrapping the thing like a sterile flower, pulling away green leaves that he contaminates with his touch as he folds them down, exposing their clean and contiguous inner surfaces that conceal the autoclaved internal contents of this particular pre-fab’d collection of materials.
+He adjusts his glasses, washes his hands, and positions his kit off-center on the kitchen table before unwrapping the thing like a sterile flower, pulling away green leaves that he contaminates with his touch as he folds them down, exposing their clean and contiguous inner surfaces that conceal the autoclaved internal contents of this particular prefabbed collection of materials.

 Ha.